-Individual responses of wildlife to human presence can range from acute to chronic, with chronic responses partially defining the niche a species may occupy in human-dominated ecosystems.
+Individual responses of wildlife to human presence can range from acute to chronic, with chronic responses underpinnging the niche a species may occupy in human-dominated ecosystems.
 Acute anti-predator behaviors can differ by species (Tablado and Jenni 2017) based on life-history traits and the hunting mode of a specific predator but include changes in movement to flee or hide (Ladle et al. 2019, Suraci et al. 2019), and increased vigilance behavior (Lesmerises et al. 2017).
 Acute behavioral responses can have cumulative consequences to individuals when disturbance interrupts fitness-enhancing behaviors such as foraging, parental care or mating displays culminating in population level responses (Frid and Dill 2002).
-To limit such fitness losses, species can employ more proactive avoidance strategies, avoiding risk across the landscape of fear akin to natural predators (Laundre et al. 2010).
-These patterns have been observed in response to human disturbance, changing when and where animals are found on the landscape, also known as their spatiotemporal niche.
-Observed patterns include temporal avoidance through increased nocturnality (Gaynor et al. 2018, Naidoo et al. 2020, Sévêque et al. 2020), and/or spatial displacement via shifts in habitat selection or direct habitat loss from avoidance (Muhly et al. 2011, Coppes et al. 2017, Ladle et al. 2019, Smith et al. 2018) both of which can be noticed in decreases or increases in movement rates (Tucker et al. 2018, Doherty et al. 2021).
+To limit such fitness losses, species can employ more proactive avoidance strategies, avoiding risk across the landscape of fear, as first hypothesized in response tonatural predators (Laundre et al. 2010).
+These patterns have since been observed in response to human disturbance, changing when and where animals are found on the landscape, also known as their spatiotemporal niche.
+Observed patterns include temporal avoidance through increased nocturnality (Gaynor et al. 2018, Naidoo et al. 2020, Sévêque et al. 2020), and/or spatial displacement via shifts in habitat selection or direct habitat loss from avoidance (Muhly et al. 2011, Coppes et al. 2017, Ladle et al. 2019, Smith et al. 2018).
+Decreases or increases in movement rates are a hallmark of these spatiotemporal avoidance as well (Tucker et al. 2018, Doherty et al. 2021).

-More directly, decreased abundance can also result from human presence more directly threatening wildlife populations (Larson et al. 2016, Larson et al. 2019).
-Decreases in abundance can result from direct mortality to wildlife populations (e.g. road mortality, mortality caused by pets) and by negative impacts at the individual level such as increased stress, energetic costs, and behavioral changes discussed above.
-The relationship between impacts at the individual-level and population-level is not always straightforward, as modulators like habitat quality and density dependence can alleviate or aggravate expected effects across different levels of investigation (e.g. individual vs. population -level) (Tablado and Jenni 2017).
-For instance, better habitat quality could allow for the compensation of energetic losses at the individual-level through more nutritious and abundant forage.
-Density-dependence theory predicts populations well below carrying capacity also experience less competition for forage and are in better body condition resulting in improved demographic rates, potentially mitigating the negative impacts of recreation at the individual level (Stewart et al. 2005, Bowyer et al. 2014).

-Protected natural areas often face a dual mandate to conserve natural resources and provide recreational opportunities, which provide public support and a financial incentive for land conservation (Reed and Merelender 2008).
+Protected natural areas often face a dual mandate to conserve natural resources and provide recreational opportunities, which provide public support and potentially broader financial incentive for land conservation (Reed and Merelender 2008).
 Hiking has increased by 800% from 1960-2000, and participation is projected to increase 7-10 fold over the next 40 years (Reed and Merelender 2008, Bowker et al. 2012).
 Mountain biking is projected to be one of the fastest increasing activities with 6-18% increases in participation possible over the next 50 years (Bowker et al. 2012).
-On our particular study area, human presence, as measured by infrared trail counters, has doubled over the past two years (2019-2021).
+On our particular study area, human presence often in the form of hiking and mountain bikinghas doubled over the past two years (2019-2021).